darinz/ML/practice-1/p7/solution_p7.md

 **Explanation:** Least squares aims to minimize the sum of the squared differences between observed and predicted values.
 Outliers, which are very distant from other data points, can cause the squared differences to become substantially larger, and consequently "pull" the regression line to themselves.
 This can lead to a skewed line that does not accurately represent the underlying trend of the majority of the data, affecting the model's predictive accuracy.

-**11. How does increasing the complexity of a model typically affect the properties of that model?
+**Problem 11.
+How does increasing the complexity of a model typically affect the properties of that model?
 Select all that apply.**

 *   (a) It tends to decrease bias but increase variance, potentially leading to overfitting.
 *   (b) It can increase training accuracy.